Celebrating National Nurses Week and Patient Services Representatives Day

 At Federally Qualified Health Centers (FQHCs), nurse practitioners play a critical role in expanding access to care.
 FQHCs exist to make sure everyone—no matter their income, insurance status, or background—has access to quality healthcare.
 Nurse practitioners help make that possible.
 Many underserved communities face provider shortages, long wait times, and transportation barriers.
 Nurse practitioners help fill those gaps by serving as primary care providers who can diagnose, treat, and manage a wide range of health conditions.
 Their presence allows more patients to be seen more quickly and helps reduce unnecessary emergency room visits.

 Beyond clinical impact, nurse practitioners contribute to the financial sustainability of FQHCs.
 Their focus on prevention and chronic disease management reduces healthcare costs while allowing providers to serve more patients.
-In short, nurse practitioners are essential partners in fulfilling the mission of community health centers: improving health, advancing equity and building stronger, healthier communities for everyone.
+In short, nurse practitioners are essential partners in fulfilling the mission of community health centers: improving health and building stronger, healthier communities for everyone.

 The Vital Role of Nurse Practitioners in Community Health